Tapad/sbt-docker-compose/README.md

 Run the following to start a new instance, run tests and shutdown the instance:

     dockerComposeTest

+Note how this example project shows how the testExecutionArgs setting can be used to create an html test pass report.

+    //Specify that an html report should be created for the test pass testExecutionArgs := "-h target/htmldir"

 2) [**basic-native-packager**] (examples/basic-native-packager): This project outlines a very basic example of how to enable the plugin on a simple application.
 From sbt run the following to compile the code, build a Docker image and launch a Docker Compose instance.
 In this example the sbt-native-packager is used to build the Docker image instead of